 To graduate with a Bachelor of Marine Science Honours degree, candidates undertake a Marine Science research thesis together with any other required assignments and seminars.
 Students enrol in the appropriate 400-level Honours subject, as follows.

 Subjects Session Credit Points

-Marine Scien ce Honours
+Marine Science Honours

 MARE401 Marine Science Honours Annual 48

 For further information contact the Head of the Academic Unit in the particular discipline, or the Faculty of Science Office, 41.258, or telephone 4221 3481.

-Web site: www.uow.edu.au/science/.
-Marine Science Honours Coordinator: Associate Professor Chris Fergusson, Room 41.107, telephone 4221 3860, email cferguss@uow.edu.au.
+Marine Science Honours Coordinator: Associate Professor Andy Davis, Room 35.G01D, telephone 4221 3432, email adavis@uow.edu.au.